WAdama/nas_hb_status/README.md

 Bash script for PRTG by Paessler to monitoring status of backup with Synology's Hyper Backup

 The sensor will show the status of the backups, integrity, time passed since the last backup & integrity check, size and changed size of data.
-The data is collected from */var/log/synolog/synobackup.log* & */var/log/messages*.
+The data is collected from Hyper Backup log files.

 Sensor has to be created in PRTG on your Synology device.